glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 class.
 This class is designed under the assumption that the common workflow for hashes is some combination of the following:

-1. parse hash into constituent parts - performed by :meth:`GenericHandler.from_string`.
+1. parse hash into constituent parts - performed by :meth:`~GenericHandler.from_string`.
 2. validate constituent parts - performed by :class:`!GenericHandler`'s constructor,
-   add the normalization functions such as :meth:`norm_checksum` and :meth:`norm_salt` which are provided by it's related mixin classes.
+   and the normalization functions such as :meth:`~GenericHandler.norm_checksum` and :meth:`~HasSalt.norm_salt` which are provided by it's related mixin classes.
-3. calculate the raw checksum for a specific password - performed by :meth:`GenericHandler.calc_checksum`.
+3. calculate the raw checksum for a specific password - performed by :meth:`~GenericHandler.calc_checksum`.
-4. assemble hash, including new checksum, into a new string - performed by :meth:`GenericHandler.to_string`.
+4. assemble hash, including new checksum, into a new string - performed by :meth:`~GenericHandler.to_string`.

 With this in mind, :class:`!GenericHandler` provides implementations of most of the :ref:`password-hash-api` methods, eliminating the need